OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/lvm_drivers.rst

 * LVM2 must be available in the Hosts.
 * ``lvmetad`` must be disabled.
 Set this parameter in ``/etc/lvm/lvm.conf``: ``use_lvmetad = 0``, and disable the ``lvm2-lvmetad.service`` if running.
 * ``oneadmin`` needs to belong to the ``disk`` group.
-* All the nodes needs to have access to the same LUNs.
+* All the nodes need to have access to the same LUNs.
 * A LVM VG needs to be created in the shared LUNs for each datastore following name: ``vg-one-<system_ds_id>``.
-This just need to be done in one node.
+This just needs to be done in one node.
 * Virtual Machine disks are symbolic links to the block devices.
 However, additional VM files like checkpoints or deployment files are stored under ``/var/lib/one/datastores/<id>``.
 Be sure that enough local space is present.
-* All the nodes needs to have access to the images and system datastores, mounting the associated directories.
+* All the nodes need to have access to the images and system datastores, mounting the associated directories.

 .. note:: In order to support live migration the datastore underlying storage (i.e ``/var/lib/one/datastores/<id>`` folder) needs to be shared across the hypervisors (e.g by using NFS or similar mechanisms).